 This point is south of the Snow Dome, a well-named hump near the center of the vast Columbia Icefield, the largest glaciated expanse in the Rocky Mountians.
 It is the only point on the surface of the earth (outside of Antarctica) where water flows into three oceans.
 Actually, this magic spot is very indeterminate and probably shifts from year to year with the flows of the Columbia Icefield, and appears to be located a ways south of the Snow Dome's summit.
 The provincial boundary notwithstanding, it looks to me like the Snow Dome summit sits on the divide between the Athabasca and Columbia Glaciers, both of which lead to the Arctic Ocean.
-Moving south from the Snow Dome, at some point ice starts to flow southweast to the Saskatchewan Glacier (Atlantic Ocean) and southeast to Bryce Creek (Pacific Ocean), in addition to northward flow to one of the above mentioned Arctic glaciers--which one is difficult to determine and may vary.
+Moving south from the Snow Dome, at some point ice starts to flow southeast to the Saskatchewan Glacier (Atlantic Ocean) and southwest to Bryce Creek (Pacific Ocean), in addition to northward flow to one of the above mentioned Arctic glaciers--which one is difficult to determine and may vary.

 From this point, water flows the following ways: